ZeroDragon/SiteCraft/readme.md

 Also check `template/partials/headMeta.pug` that is where all meta tags are defined (inside `<head>`) for all pages and blog posts

 ## Deploying
-Sitecraft creates (using `npx sitecraft`) a /public directory wich can be served using nginx, apache or any simple http server.
+Sitecraft creates (using `npx sitecraft build`) a /public directory wich can be served using nginx, apache or any simple http server.
 To deploy to github pages, you will need an action like this:

 ```yaml